 At its core, integrated payments mean that your CIS and your billing and payment system work seamlessly together in real time.
 That means no bolt-on solutions and no manual reconciliation.

 This level of interoperability is especially critical for large utilities managing high transaction volumes and complex billing structures.
-Billing and payment solutions that prioritize integrated experiences can deliver efficiencies like real-time data exchange, accurate account reconciliation, and a unified payment experience that fits naturally into existing workflows.
+Payment processing solutions that prioritize integrated experiences can deliver efficiencies like real-time data exchange, accurate account reconciliation, and a unified payment experience that fits naturally into existing workflows.

 The Cost of Implementation Delays